-Yoga Therapy for the Respiratory System Instructors: Adam Flores, Licensed CCPA, C-IAYT, E-RYT500, YACEP Melinda Atkins, M.Ed., MSc., C-IAYT, E-RYT500
+Yoga Therapy for the Respiratory System

+Instructors: Adam Flores, Licensed CCPA, C-IAYT, E-RYT500, YACEP Melinda Atkins, M.Ed., MSc., C-IAYT, E-RYT500

 This 39-hour course, consisting of 21 Residential, 13 Synchronous, and 5 Asynchronous hours, is designed for yoga teachers and therapists to explore the transformative effects of optimizing breathing patterns.
 The course delves into the anatomy and mechanics of the respiratory system, providing participants with a comprehensive understanding of respiration and the physiology of breathing.
 It covers identifying respiratory diseases, evaluating pulmonary function, and implementing practical yoga therapy strategies to enhance respiratory health and overall quality of life.
-Additional benefits include specialty certification for supporting patients from diagnosis through post-treatment in hospital settings, chair yoga techniques tailored for respiratory care.
+Additional benefits include specialty certification for supporting patients from diagnosis through post-treatment in hospital settings, chair yoga techniques tailored for respiratory conditions, and the integration of Western and Eastern approaches to respiratory care.
 Participants will engage in hands-on learning, live online discussions, and self-paced study, leaving the course equipped to work effectively in professional environments and to support clients in improving their respiratory function and well-being.

-Pranayama for Health Conditions Instructors: Adam Flores, Licensed CCPA, C-IAYT, E-RYT500, YACEP Melinda Atkins, M.Ed., MSc., C-IAYT, E-RYT500
+Pranayama for Health Conditions

+Instructors: Adam Flores, Licensed CCPA, C-IAYT, E-RYT500, YACEP Melinda Atkins, M.Ed., MSc., C-IAYT, E-RYT500